strainer/Fdrandom.js/readme.md

 `aHardShuffleIndex = p.aindex(orderedListLength)`

-As much as sorting entails moving most similar items together into a simple incremental pattern; "antisorting" can be moving items out of a simple pattern and ensuring the most similar members are not placed close to each other.
+In as much as sorting entails moving most similar items together into a simple incremental pattern; "antisorting" can be moving items out of a simple pattern and ensuring the most similar members are not placed close to each other.